Thursday, October 27, 2011

 Masterpieces of Ancient Egypt opens with a standard run through of ancient Egyptian history through to the Arab conquest of 642 AD, with a particularly informative inclusion of the history of the Kingdom of Kush to Egypt's south.
 The author includes an explanation of how the British Museum acquired its collection and the provenances of the pieces.

-Mr. Strudwick begins with the collections earliest pieces from the Predynastic and earliest dynasties including the small ivory statuette of a king (EA 37996), perhaps Dynasty I found by Flinders Petrie in the ruins of an early temple at Abydos.
-The picture cannot do justice to this little piece as I found when I last stood in front of it in 2004 and for me a favorite piece in the collection.
+Mr. Strudwick begins with the collection's earliest pieces from the Predynastic and earliest dynasties, including the small ivory statuette of a king (EA 37996), perhaps from Dynasty I, found by Flinders Petrie in the ruins of an early temple at Abydos.
+The picture cannot do justice to this little piece, as I found when I last stood in front of it in 2004, and for me a favorite piece in the collection.

-The I'st or II'nd Dynasty relief of two kings on limestone (EA 67153), is a rarely seen piece in pictures and may actually be a practice slab used be an artist to perfect his/her craft.
-The shame that today we can only see fragments of the first rate fresco's that once decorated the funerary chapel of Itet at Meydum.
+The I st or II 'nd Dynasty relief of two kings on limestone (EA 67153) is a rarely seen piece in pictures and may actually be a practice slab used by an artist to perfect his/her craft.
+The shame that today, we can only see fragments of the first-rate frescoes that once decorated the funerary chapel of Itet at Meydum.

-The simple wooden mummiform figures of Qenamun (EA 56929-30), are rarely published gems from the reign of Amenhotep II in the last quarter of the fifteenth century BC.
-Qenamun is the owner of Theban tomb (TT93) and was a powerful official during that king's reign.
-The paintings from the tomb chapel of Sebekhotep (TT63), are sophisticated and possess great merit.
+The simple wooden mummiform figures of Qenamun (EA 56929-30) are rarely published gems from the reign of Amenhotep II in the last quarter of the fifteenth century BC.
+Qenamun is the owner of the Theban tomb (TT93) and was a powerful official during that king's reign.
+The paintings from the tomb chapel of Sebekhotep (TT63) are sophisticated and possess great merit.

-This point in the book Mr. Strudwick turns to the sculpture from the mortuary temple of Amenhotep III a king who's reign is viewed as an epoch of the XVIII Dynasty and possibly in Egyptian history.
-Clearly outside of Egypt, the British museum's collection of statuary from this king's mortuary temple is unrivaled in the world being acquired very early in the nineteenth century by men like Belzoni and counsel general Salt,s first collection in 1823.
+At this point in the book, Mr. Strudwick turns to the sculpture from the mortuary temple of Amenhotep III, a king whose reign is viewed as an epoch of the XVIII Dynasty and possibly in Egyptian history.
+Clearly, outside of Egypt, the British Museum's collection of statuary from this king's mortuary temple is unrivaled in the world, being acquired very early in the nineteenth century by men like Belzoni and Council General Salt, the first collection in 1823.

-The authors choice of Amarna period objects for the book only included three picks and though the stela of Amenhotep III and Queen Tiye (EA 57399), is a wonderful piece to stand in front of as is the glass tilapia fish (EA 55193), still I found myself wanting more.
+The author's choice of Amarna period objects for the book only included three picks, and though the stela of Amenhotep III and Queen Tiye (EA 57399) is a wonderful piece to stand in front of, as is the glass tilapia fish (EA 55193), I found myself wanting more.

-The wooden protective figures from a kings tombs in the Valley of Kings capture a fearsome presence and the feeling of what the ancient burial party would have thought of such figures though I might imagine they were in black shrines and unseen by the mourners?
-I was glad to see the XIX'th Dynasty unknown couple carved in limestone (EA 36), which sculptor Henry Moore liked so much and am in full agreement with him as they possess a real charm and dignity and are beautifully crafted.
+The wooden protective figures from a king's tombs in the Valley of Kings capture a fearsome presence and the feeling of what the ancient burial party would have thought of such figures, though I might imagine they were in black shrines and unseen by the mourners.
+I was glad to see the XIXth Dynasty unknown couple carved in limestone (EA 36), which sculptor Henry Moore liked so much, and I am in full agreement with him as they possess a real charm and dignity and are beautifully crafted.

-While the silver cult image of Amun (EA 60006), I make a departure from the author in the reality the photographs always seem to make this piece look impressive but that in fact besides its material of silver and gold the statuette is very cheap looking and wonky in his position.
-For me, it is not good enough to be the actual cult figure but more likely a votive offering of the late period?
+While the silver cult image of Amun (EA 60006), I make a departure from the author in the reality that the photographs always seem to make this piece look impressive, but that, in fact, besides its material of silver and gold, the statuette is very cheap-looking and wonky in its position.
+For me, it is not good enough to be the actual cult figure, but more likely a votive offering of the late period?

-I loved the ostrakon bearing attendance of the workmen in the Valley of Kings (EA 5634) besides being very attractive the information is of an interesting personal nature of the workers responsible for the creation of the kings tombs.
-The seated statue of Seti II (EA 26), has taken a gentle journey through the millenniums it's excellent state of preservation and is impressive, the statue having been found by the famous Belzoni in the temple of Mut at Karnak in 1816.
+I loved the ostrakon bearing the attendance of the workmen in the Valley of Kings (EA 5634); besides being very attractive, the information is of an interesting personal nature of the workers responsible for the creation of the king's tombs.
+The seated statue of Seti II (EA 26) has taken a gentle journey through the millennia, it's excellent state of preservation and impressive appearance, the statue having been found by the famous Belzoni in the temple of Mut at Karnak in 1816.

-A sketch on an ostrakon (EA 5620), said to have been found in the Valley of Kings of Ramesses IX with a prince and vizier is exquisite in detail of complexity.
-The author has chosen the museums XXI'rst Dynasty mummy board (EA 22542), known as the "Unlucky mummy" .
+A sketch on an ostrakon (EA 5620), said to have been found in the Valley of Kings of Ramesses IX, with a prince and vizier, is exquisite in detail of complexity.
+The author has chosen the museum's XXIst Dynasty mummy board (EA 22542), known as the "Unlucky mummy".
 Though a fine work of art of the period of 950 BC, the mummy board is enhanced further by modern fantasies.

-Fascinating is the Late Period coffin of Menkaure (EA 6647), which colonel R.W.H.
-Vyse found in the pyramid of that king in 1837 and of course the museums star piece "The Rosetta stone" (EA 24), is certainly on a first level importance in this collection.
+Fascinating is the Late Period coffin of Menkaure (EA 6647), which Colonel R.W.H.
+Vyse found in the pyramid of that king in 1837, and of course, the museum's star piece, "The Rosetta stone" (EA 24), is certainly of first-level importance in this collection.

-The stela of Taimhotep (EA 147), is a wonderful example of autobiographical information complete with a prayer to Imhotep to bring her a son.
-I often complain in my reviews of Egyptian books which lack mummies this book is very different in that a good selection of mummies from the collection are represented.
+The stela of Taimhotep (EA 147) is a wonderful example of autobiographical information, complete with a prayer to Imhotep to bring her a son.
+I often complain in my reviews of Egyptian books that lack mummies; this book is very different in that a good selection of mummies from the collection is represented.

 The mummy portrait of an elite lady found at el-Rubayat (EA 65346), is a work of immense beauty so much so that when I saw her in the British museum show "Eternal Egypt" she hung in a corner of a gallery while the public formed a human whirlpool in that corner of the room as everyone tried to get close as they could to her while the rest of the objects in the room remained overlooked and unappreciated including the mask of Satdjehuty (EA 29770), on this book's cover, so small.

-As I expected from the start that a British Museum publication by Nigel Strudwick would be good I was right the book is a great edition to any one's library with particular notice that the book is suitable to those readers 10 years to 100 years and are interested in the Masterpieces of Ancient Egypt.
+As I expected from the start that a British Museum publication by Nigel Strudwick would be good, I was right, the book is a great addition to anyone's library, with particular notice that the book is suitable for readers from 10 years to 100 years and are interested in the Masterpieces of Ancient Egypt.

 Prostate Cancer in Mummy